burtonrodman/ServiceConstructorGenerator/README.md

 # ServiceConstructorGenerator
-A C# Source Generator that generates a constructor to initialize all readonly fields.
+A C# Source Generator that generates a constructor to initialize all readonly fields and/or required properties.

 This reduces the amount of boiler-plate code needed when using constructor injection in ASP.Net Core projects for example.
 However, this can be used with any C# project and does NOT require ASP.Net Core, or even a Dependency Injection system.

+Constructor Parameters are generated in source order.

 # Getting Started